lancercat/OSOCR-News/README.md

 # OSOCR-News
+## 23, Jan, 2025
+Writing proposal && a paper

+Will proceed to release CFOR training code/data/documents once these shenenigans settle down...

+That's why I only put a Q1-2025 DDL when its just a few days of work...
+You just don't know what other tasks can fly in...

 ## 08, Jan, 2025
 The next release is internally frozen.
 There are several deep and winding rabbit holes to be dig into in the future works.